jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 ### Implement Phase by Phase

-:::{tip}
+:::{tip} Managing Context and Costs
-**Context window management:** Instead of one long chat for everything, start fresh for each phase.
+Instead of one long chat for everything, start fresh for each phase.

+Why new chats?
+It has do with LLMs context window.
+Saturating the context window leads to AI confusion and runs up the costs.
+File-based plans allow us to start new chats and still keep the required context.

+As you work through phases, keep an eye on these metrics:

+**Context window percentage** (shown in Cursor chat):
+- **< 30%:** Healthy, plenty of room
+- **30-50%:** Good, AI still focused
+- **50-70%:** Getting crowded, consider new chat soon
+- **> 70%:** Start new chat immediately

+**When to start a new chat:**
+- ✅ Completed a phase (Phase 1 → Phase 2)
+- ✅ Switching focus areas (backend → frontend)
+- ✅ Context above 50%
+- ✅ AI seems confused or gives inconsistent answers
+- ✅ Major refactoring complete
 :::

 1. **Start a NEW chat** for Phase 1 (`Cmd/Ctrl + K`)